unfoldadmin/django-unfold/README.md

 - **Model tabs:** Allow defining custom tab navigation for models
 - **Fieldset tabs:** Merge multiple fieldsets into tabs in the change form
 - **Sortable inlines:** Allow sorting inlines by dragging and dropping
+- **Command**: Offers a command palette for quick searching across all models or custom-injected data
 - **Environment label:** Distinguish between environments by displaying a label
 - **Nonrelated inlines:** Display nonrelated models as inlines in the change form
 - **Paginated inlines:** Break down large record sets into pages within inlines for better admin performance